stoicaandrei/redux-state-manager/README.md

 import StateManager from 'redux-state-manager';

-export interface AppState {}; // this will be set as the type of the entire redux store
+interface AppState {}; // this will be set as the type of the entire redux store

 const API_URL = 'http://localhost:8000/api';
 const SOCKET_URL = 'ws://localhost:8000/api';